Global Health Minor and Concentration

 - Study abroad course

 This minor is open to all students in the university.
 Courses taken within the minor may also count toward other degree requirements and may fulfill university and school requirements in accordance with university policy.
 Students may seek permission to take one special topic/independent study course to fulfill the requirements of the concentration.
 Existing approved courses within each of the three content areas are available (See Table 2) and further outreach to departments in all schools will be made to ascertain if there are other courses currently available.
 Students may petition to have a course approved to meet the requirements of the concentration.
 Approvals for additional courses will be based on whether the course has at least 25% global health content/focus, or if the student can engage in written assignments in the course focusing on global health.
-A faculty committee comprised of faculty form the schools of Health Science, Nursing and Pharmacy will make decisions regarding such requests.
+A faculty committee comprised of faculty from the schools of Health Science, Nursing and Pharmacy will make decisions regarding such requests.

 - Identify and define the landscape and importance of prevalent global health issues.